mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 Enter the hospital through the main entrance at 1275 York Avenue.
 Take the M elevators at the top of the escalator to the 2<span class="superscript">nd</span> floor.
 As you step off the elevator, enter the double doors to the Surgical Day Hospital.
 Check in at the desk.
 Please arrive on time.

-In the SDH, you will change into a gown, robe, and slippers.
+In the Surgical Day Hospital you will change into a gown, robe, and slippers.
 When you are ready, you will be taken to Interventional Radiology.

 #### The Procedure
 <div class="image-placeholder"><p>Image Placeholder: A diagram or image showing the incision and placement of the catheter.
 The text is quite intimidating, so it'd be good to show the procedure in reasonable detail to allay fears.</p></div>